SpellholdStudios/BP-BGT-Worldmap/README.md

 - Fixed bug where Watcher's Keep would appear twice if Check the Bodies was not installed, thanks to King Diamond for pointing this out.
 - Moved Trollford to the west of Umar Hills, thanks to Chevalier for pointing this out.
 - Moved Suldanessellar to the immediate south of Forest of Tethir and moved both closer to Underdark Exit, thanks to Chevalier for pointing this out.
-- Reorganized installer, so that a normal player can just say "install all" and get what he expects instead of some strange debug install?
+- Reorganized installer, so that a normal player can just say "install all" and get what he expects instead of some strange debug install.

 ##